 I am a creative communicator with more than 20 years of experience.
-My expertise is crisis communications, agricultural and environmental communications and developing and overseeing complete marketing communications functions for all kinds of organizations.
+My expertise is social media, online advertising crisis communications, agricultural and environmental communications and developing and overseeing complete marketing communications functions for all kinds of organizations.

 About me (in detail)